vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 Hours in a Day | This defines how many hours make up a single day.
 Minutes in a Hour | This defines how many minutes make up a single hour.
 Seconds in a Minute | This defines how many seconds make up a single minute.
+Seconds per Combat Round | This defines how many seconds pass during 1 round of combat. **Important**: This is only applied if the current system does not increment time during combat rounds!

 ### Clock Settings